Master Joe Corley, Master Instructor and 9th Degree Black Belt With a Mission

 Master Corley is a native Atlantan, a HALL OF FAME black belt and sports entrepreneur with a mission.
 A master instructor more than 4 decades teaching experience in the martial arts and the producer of PKA karate & kickboxing for television, Joe Corley’s life-long purpose for being is to share with everyone the positive feelings of confidence, courage, intensity, focus, personal discipline and integrity engendered by good martial arts training and competition.
 He has done that through the promotion of the martial arts in his Atlanta chain of studios and on television around the world.
 He operated his American Karate Studios from February, 1967 through the end of 2010.

-Joe Corley began his karate classes at age 16, earned his black belt at 19, opened his first studio at 20, , won three US titles in his first three years in operation, founded the Battle of Atlanta at age 23 and has fervently spread the word ever since.
-He operated Joe Corley karate Studios from 1967 – 2009 and is now a proud member of the team at Atlanta Extreme warrior.
+Joe Corley began his karate classes at age 16, earned his black belt at 19, opened his first studio at 20, then won three US titles in his first three years in operation; he founded the Battle of Atlanta at age 23 and has fervently spread the word ever since.
+He operated Joe Corley karate Studios from 1967 – 2009 and is now a proud member of the team as Master Instructor at Atlanta Extreme Warrior.

 Master Corley has sought to share the most practical physical karate movements available and combine those real life defensive techniques with modern American positive philosophy.
-He and his team are proponents for and teach in their curricula Stephen Covey’s Seven Habits of Highly Effective People, Seven Habits of Highly Effective Teens, First Things First and Principle Centered Leadership.
+He and his team are proponents for and teach in their curricula Stephen Covey’s Seven Habits of Highly Effective People, Seven Habits of Highly Effective Teens, The Leader in Me, First Things First and Principle Centered Leadership.

 He was inducted into Black Belt Magazine’s HALL OF FAME in 1999, considered the most prestigious in the arts, as a tribute to the variety of his contributions to the arts.
 There he joined such dignitaries as friend Chuck Norris, Bruce Lee and other martial arts legends, whose life’s works have impacted so many.